 What Is User-Generated Content?

 User-generated content (UGC) is online content created by customers or prospective customers that relates to a particular product or brand.
 UGC can come in many forms, ranging from photos, videos, and social-media posts to high-production material like fan-made advertisements.
 A common example of UGC is a product-review video shared on YouTube.
+Another form of UGC that has gained traction is podcasts, where customers discuss or review products or brands.

 Most brands rely primarily on social media to generate and distribute UGC.
 Toward that end, they contact consumers through social networks and encourage them to create UGC.
 Contributors can freely share the content they created with their followers, hence attracting a wider audience.